tituscsmith/library/README.md

 # library
+Implemented a library web application with MySQL and PHP.
+Features include search filtering, check-out/check-in system, user-control access, and additional admin privileges.

 See the library folder from lampp/htdocs file.

-Credit to TutorialsPoint.com for a Login Session Tutorial and TheNinjaNet.co.uk for a simple Pizza PHP/MySQL tutorial that I elaborated.
+Credit to TutorialsPoint.com for a Login Session Tutorial and TheNinjaNet.co.uk for a simple Pizza PHP/MySQL tutorial that I expanded on.

 ![Library_Login](images/Library_Login.png?raw=true "Library_Login")
 ![Library_Admin](images/Library_Admin.png?raw=true "Library_Admin")